 Report Logs

-1. Console Logs: Capturing all console logs and displays them on your dashboard.
+Console Logs: Capturing all console logs and displaying them on your dashboard.

-3. Network Logs: Tracking all network requests performed by your app; Requests details, along with their responses.
+Network Logs: Track all network requests performed by your app; Request details, along with their responses.

-4. User Events: Logging custom user events throughout your application and they will automatically be included with each report
+User Events: Logging custom user events throughout your application, and they will automatically be included with each report

-5. User Steps: Tracking each step a user has taken since the beginning of the session until a report is sent.
+User Steps: Track each step a user has taken from the beginning of the session until a report is sent.

 Need to deep dive?
 Here is our technical guide for it.